shawntmeyer/AVDClientKiosk/README.md

 5. Then execute the script using the correct parameters as exemplified below: (All options are not shown).

-    * Scenario 1 Options
+    - Scenario 1 Options

-      * Lock the workstation when a SmartCard is Removed or 15 minutes of inactivity has occurred.
+      - Lock the workstation when a SmartCard is Removed or 15 minutes of inactivity has occurred.

         ``` powershell
-        .\Set-AVDClientKioskSettings.ps1 -SmartCard -Triggers 'DeviceRemoval', 'IdleTimeout' -TriggerAction 'Lock' -Timeout 900
+        .\Set-AVDClientKioskSettings.ps1 -DeviceRemovalAction 'Lock' -SmartCard -IdleTimeoutAction 'Lock' -IdleTimeout 900
         ```

-      * Logoff the user when a Yubikey is Removed or 15 minutes of inactivity has occurred.
+      - Logoff the user when a Yubikey is Removed.
+Lock after 15 minutes of inactivity has occurred.

         ``` powershell
-        .\Set-AVDClientKioskSettings.ps1 -DeviceVendorID '1050' -Triggers 'DeviceRemoval', 'IdleTimeout' -TriggerAction 'Logoff' -Timeout 900
+        .\Set-AVDClientKioskSettings.ps1 -DeviceRemovalAction 'Logoff' -DeviceVendorID '1050' -IdleTimeoutAction 'Lock' -IdleTimeout 900
         ```

-    * Scenario 2 Options

-      * Reset when SmartCard is Removed:
+      - Logoff the user when the user disconnects or signs out of a remote session.
+Lock after 15 minutes of inactivity.

         ``` powershell
-        .\Set-AVDClientKioskSettings.ps1 -AutoLogon -SmartCard -Triggers 'DeviceRemoval' -TriggerAction 'ResetClient'
+        .\Set-AVDClientKioskSettings.ps1 -UserDisconnectSignOutAction 'Logoff' -IdleTimeoutAction 'Lock' -IdleTimeout 900
         ```

+    - Scenario 2 Options

-      * Reset when Yubikey is Removed
+      - Reset when SmartCard is Removed:

         ``` powershell
-        .\Set-AVDClientKioskSettings.ps1 -AutoLogon -DeviceVendorID '1050' -Triggers 'DeviceRemoval' -TriggerAction 'ResetClient'
+        .\Set-AVDClientKioskSettings.ps1 -AutoLogon -DeviceRemovalAction 'ResetClient' -SmartCard
         ```

-      * Reset when Remote Sessions are disconnected
+      - Reset when Yubikey is Removed

         ``` powershell
-        .\Set-AVDClientKioskSettings.ps1 -AutoLogon -Triggers 'SessionDisconnect' -TriggerAction 'ResetClient'
+        .\Set-AVDClientKioskSettings.ps1 -AutoLogon -DeviceRemovalAction 'ResetClient' -DeviceVendorID '1050'
         ```

-      * Reset when Remote Sessions are disconnected or 15 minutes of idle time has passed.
+      - Reset when Remote Sessions are disconnected

         ``` powershell
-        .\Set-AVDClientKioskSettings.ps1 -AutoLogon -Triggers 'IdleTimeout', 'SessionDisconnect' -TriggerAction 'ResetClient' -Timeout 900
+        .\Set-AVDClientKioskSettings.ps1 -AutoLogon -SystemDisconnectAction 'ResetClient' -UserDisconnectSignOutAction 'ResetClient'
         ```

+      - Reset when Remote Sessions are disconnected or 15 minutes of idle time has passed.

+        ``` powershell
+        .\Set-AVDClientKioskSettings.ps1 -AutoLogon -SystemDisconnectAction 'ResetClient' -UserDisconnectSignOutAction 'ResetClient' -IdleTimeoutAction 'ResetClient' -IdleTimeout 900
+        ```

-    * Scenario 3 Options
+    - Scenario 3 Options

       For this scenario, you do **not** want to specify a Trigger, any Trigger Actions, or AutoLogon.
 Instead you would need to configure the system to autologon an Entra ID user using the [AutoLogon SysInternals utility](https://learn.microsoft.com/en-us/sysinternals/downloads/autologon).
 In addition, you would want to assign only one Remote Application group with a single application to the Entra ID user and ensure that the session hosts in the pool hosting this application do not timeout the user session via the MachineInactivityLimit setting.
 The custom Launch-AVDClient.ps1 script would automatically launch this single remote application at logon.